 Do American Indians pay taxes?

 Yes, they do.
-Both tribes and individual American Indians pay taxes, except those who work on a reservation.
+Both tribes and individual American Indians pay taxes.

 How are tribes organized?